-(1) Assumes the Committee would approve full payment under the Executive Officer Achievement Award Program for 2017; actual amount that would be paid is determined by the Committee in its discretion.
+(1) Assumes the Committee would approve full payment under the Executive Officer Achievement Award Program for 2018; actual amount that would be paid is determined by the Committee in its discretion.

-(2) Assumes vesting of unvested performance-based restricted share units at the target level for the 2015 and 2017 grants and at the maximum level for the 2016 grant.
+(2) Assumes vesting of unvested performance-based restricted share units at the target level for all grants.
 See "Outstanding Equity Awards."
 In addition, under the terms of the 2011 Plan, if the Committee were to determine that, pending a change of control, our common stock would cease to exist without an adequate replacement security, the payment of this amount would not be contingent upon the Qualified Termination of Employment of the named executive officer.
 This provision also applies to grants under the 2011 Plan to employees other than our named executive officers.